dtewinkel/GitWorktreeProjects/README.md

 ### Finish Pester unit tests

+- Unit tests for `WorktreeArgumentCompleter`.
+- Unit tests for `WorktreeFilterArgumentCompleter`.
 - Unit tests for `Get-GitWorktreeProject`.
 - Unit tests for `Get-GitWorktree`.
 - Unit tests for `New-GitWorktreeProject`.